 The Hale Koa is located on famous Waikiki Beach in Honolulu, Hawaii.
 This military resort easily rivals any other hotel in the area.
 It offers newly-renovated rooms, eight dining options, two pools, a fitness center and spa, plus a full selection of rental equipment to help you enjoy the Hale Koa’s prime location on the beach.

 Shades of Green is the ultimate getaway for military families.
-Located on the Walt Disney World property, you have easy access to all of the Disney theme parks and two PGA golf courses.
+Located on the Walt Disney World property in Florida, you have easy access to all of the Disney theme parks and two PGA golf courses.

 This full-scale resort has two pools, one of which includes a three-level water slide, and a spa that offers princess and pirate makeovers for the kiddos (in addition to regular spa services).
 You can also buy all of your discounted tickets to Disney and other local attractions right on site!